If I lose my phone, do I have to pay for unauthorized use of the phone?

 buy a new phone and continue with your current contract,

-To reduce the risk of theft in future and make the information on your phone more secure:
+To reduce the risk of theft in the future and make the information on your phone more secure:

 Use the lock code or password feature on your phone at all times.